log-linear/scoreR/README.md

 To give a concrete example, say you're trying to decide between two movies, one where 800 out of 1000 critics gave a positive review and another where 8 out of 10 were positive.
-The average scores are exactly the same, but intuitively, you probably have more confidence that the first movie is "truly" an 80% compared to the second, simply due to the shear number of reviews available.
-This tool re-averages such scores using a metric called the [Wilson Score](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval), which takes into account not just the raw proportions of scores, but the actual numbers of scores available.
+The proportions of positive scores are exactly the same, but intuitively, you probably have more confidence that the first movie is "truly" an 80% compared to the second, simply due to the shear number of reviews available.
+This tool "re-averages" such scores using a metric called the [Wilson Score](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval), which takes into account not just the raw proportions of scores, but the actual numbers of scores available.